 After reading is the time to talk about the text and work on comprehension.

 Discuss text aloud to work on oral comprehension.
 Try to weave in any new vocabulary words students may have encountered in the text.
 A second option is to have students answer written comprehension questions.
 This allows them to transfer their phonics skills to their writing.
 Encourage students to go back into the text to find evidence for their answer.

-Included with each passage:
+Included with each passage and each book:

 💗 explicit lesson plans with suggested pacing